 And you know what?
 It happens.

 Teammates don’t always get along and sometimes, we butt heads with our coaches.
 Hey, I get it!
 I’ve been there and done that.
 I actually still do!

 We’re all human and sometimes, someone just grates on our nerves.
 You have coworkers like that, I’m sure 😉

 Try Masters Swimming is a chance to try a free workout at certain Masters clubs during the month of July.

 Whether you’re going in July or any other time, we recommend calling ahead to get permission.
 Not all coaches will allow you on the property without notice.

 What to look for during a visit

-1. Do yourself a favor and take a moment to see the facility.
+1. Do yourself a favor and take a moment to look at the facility.

 - Does it look well maintained or run down?

 - Is the water clear or cloudy?